EddieKHHo/EddieKHHo.github.io/_drafts/decision-tree-draft.md

 # Building a decision tree

 1. Begin with the entire dataset at the root node.
 2. Search over all possible splits and find the one that is most informative about the target; each split only concerns one feature.
 A split typically involves splitting the data base on whether its feature value is <= or > than a **threshold** value.
+The aim is to find the split that minimized the **impurity** of the sub-nodes.
-3. Use the most informative split to divide the dataset into a left and a right node.
+3. Use the most informative split (minimum impurity) to divide the dataset into a left and right sub-nodes.
 4. Repeat steps 2 and 3 to recursively partition the dataset until each leaf only contains a single target class or regression value.
 A leaf node containing only data points with the same target value is a called **pure**.
 In other cases, construction of the tree may be halted if some restriction is met (e.g. maximum depth was reached).

 Once a decision tree is learned from training on the data, a prediction is made for new data points by looking at which leaf node they fall on based on their feature values.
 The prediction for the leaf node is simply the **majority target** for decision tree classifiers or the **mean value of targets** for decision tree regressors.
 Note that for decision tree regressors, the predicted value will never be outside of the values in the training dataset (i.e. it does not extrapolate).

+## Classification measures of impurity

+## Regression measures of impurity

 ## Overfitting